Moses-Maina-ctrl/yolo/explanation.md

 - Version 1.0.0 of the images are images that were created without a multistage build

--Version 1.2.0 of the images were build with a multistage build
+- Version 1.2.0 of the images were build with a multistage build